UKCloud/documentation/articles/vmware/vmw-sd.md

 - Leverage a platform that increases the scalability and resilience of your enterprise applications

-- Enable GPU’s massively parallelised capabilities allowing you to process large data sets at a much faster rate, allowing for greater operational efficiency
+- Enable GPU's massively parallelised capabilities allowing you to process large data sets at a much faster rate, allowing for greater operational efficiency

 ## Product options